AdamEade/AdamEade/README.md

 - 👋 Hi, I’m @AdamEade
 - 🌱 I’m currently studying for a BSc in Computer Science at Loughborough University
-- 📫 How to reach me at https://www.linkedin.com/in/adam-eade-a606b2188/
+- 📫 You can reach me at https://www.linkedin.com/in/adam-eade-a606b2188/

 <!---
 AdamEade/AdamEade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.